derlin/swisstext/docs/ideas.rst

 Sentence Filtering
 -------------------

-We would need more rules to enhence the sentences' quality.
+We would need more rules to enhance the sentences' quality.
 Here are some ideas:

-* Exclude sentences with the world *Wikipedia* (or *Alemannische Wikipedia*);
+* Exclude sentences with the world *Wikipedia* (or *Alemannische Wikipedia*) DONE;
 * Exclude short sentences with the character *:* or with parentheses;
 * Exclude long sentences with no punctuation ?
 This would remove poems...;